meeber/FactoryTypeThing/README.md

 // Although it doesn't have to be the same name as the variable factory.registerSingleton("Goop", pudding);

-// All puddings are equal (returns the same object every time): let pudding1 = factory.create("Pudding");
+// All puddings are equal (returns the same object every time) let pudding1 = factory.create("Pudding");
 let pudding2 = factory.create("pUdDiNg");
 pudding1 === pudding2;